 Neck size – Chunky full resonance or agile fretting

-The Precision bass (P Bass) has a thicker neck which can be difficult for new players to fret or articulate their notes but with practice this will give them the strength to play the instrument properly and much better in the long term.
+The Precision bass has a thicker neck which can be difficult for new players to fret or articulate their notes.
+With practice this will give them the strength to play the instrument properly and much better in the long term.

 Pickups – Full bodied humbuckers or thin punchy bursts